-is not emitted directly into the air, but is created by chemical reactions.
+is not emitted directly into the air, but is created by chemical reactions between other pollutants.
 Volatile organic compounds (VOCs) along with nitrogen oxides (NOx) in the presence of sunlight form ground-level ozone.
-You can view this process at EPA’s AIRNOW video
+You can view this process in this educational video

 .
 Once emitted, VOCs and NOx may be transported beyond state boundaries and undergo complex chemical reactions along the way, including ozone and fine particulate formation.